Justin Turner Player Props: Red Sox vs. Rays

 Justin Turner At The Plate

-- Turner has gotten a hit in six of 11 games this year (54.5%), with multiple hits twice.
+- Turner has picked up a hit in 58.3% of his 12 games this year, with multiple hits in 25.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.